 Quality Construction Results

-With over 30 years of experience, Jamail & Smith is proficient in the unique needs of K-12 schools, charter schools, and higher educational facilities.
+With over 30 years of experience, Jamail & Smith is proficient in the unique needs of K-12 schools, charter schools, and higher education facilities.

 From building and converting classrooms into useable spaces, to maintenance projects, structural upgrades, renovations, and repairs, our team is equipped with the knowledge to deliver a quality construction result.
 We work to make sure that projects that need electrical, mechanical, and fire alarm capability are brought up to code and ready for students to use.

-Our project team efficiently remedies any issues and ensures that everything is completed on-time and within budget to ensure the construction solution does not affect the teachers and administration’s work-life and schedules, or the students’ academic, and extra-curricular activities.
+Our project team efficiently remedies any issues and ensures that everything is completed on time and within budget to ensure the construction solution does not affect the teachers and administrators work-life and schedules, or students’ academic and extra-curricular activities.

 As of November 2018, we have executed a total of 163 job orders, valued at more than $10 MM.
 We are honored to still be working with Austin ISD today, doing whatever it takes to make them look great to their students, staff, and community.

 Jamail and Smith understands the value of a safe, quality educational experience for our youth.
-Since 2004, we have been committed to providing services to Houston Independent School District that support this end goal.
+Since 2004, we have been committed to providing services to the Houston Independent School District that support this end-goal.
 Our construction solutions for HISD total more than $66 million in work.

 Noteworthy accomplishments of this program include: the HISD fire and life safety code violation correction program to ensure schools meet all fire codes, management of the HISD humidity control task force entailing building envelope modifications and HVAC system repairs at 36 campuses to overcome summer mold problems, and the HISD science lab initiative in the spring, building 127 science classrooms in 90 days.